zheyuanlai/SubmodOptMC/entropy_rate/README.md

 # Submodularity optimization of the entropy rate

-We use submodularity maximization to find an optimal subset Markov chain with knapsack constraints.
+We use submodularity maximization on entropy rate to find an optimal subset Markov chain with knapsack constraints.

-To perform numerical simulation, run the main script:
+To perform numerical experiments, run the main script:
 ```
 python main.py
 ```